bdwilliamson/paramedic_supplementary/README.md

 ## Supplementary materials for the `paramedic` paper

-This repository contains code to reproduce the analyses in "Estimation of microbial abundances from 16s data and qPCR abundances" by Williamson, Willis, and Hughes.
+This repository contains code to reproduce the analyses in "A multi-omics model for relative and absolute microbial abundances" by Williamson, Willis, and Hughes.
 All analyses were implemented in the freely available R programming language.

 This README file provides an overview of the code available in the repository.